Best women’s running shoes 2024: tried, tested, reviewed

 The stack height has increased to 39.9mm, making it just legal in the World Athletics guidelines, and similar to the stack of the Nike ZoomX Alphafly Next% 2.
 Saucony's added more PWRRUN PB foam to make the midsole feel much softer than previous versions of the shoe.
 That said, it’s not overly plush, but it's comfortable and efficient, and it’s easy to pick up the pace when you need to in this shoe.
 The upper has also been overhauled to more of a mesh — it’s pretty much see-through and during testing I found it to be one of the most breathable uppers on the market.

-Read our full Saucony Endorphin Pro 3 review
+Read our full Saucony Endorphin Pro 3 review.

-Best women’s running shoe for race day
+Best carbon plated women’s running shoe

 Specifications